Ples sa zvijezdama: Season 11 (2023)

-Season 12 (TBA)
+Season 12 (2026)

 In November 2024, various Croatian media news outlets reported that HRT is in the process of retrieving the license for the series.
 The twelfth season, which would become the first season since 2013 to air on HRT 1, has been reported to most likely premiere in the Spring of 2025.
-HRT's 2025 financial plan included provisions for a new season of the series, which was expected to air in 2025.
-However, as of May 2025, the season has still not been officially announced.
+HRT's 2025 financial plan also included provisions for a new season of the series, which was expected to air in 2025.
+However, despite these plans, the season was not produced in 2025 for unspecified reasons.
+The broadcaster's 2026 financial plan, published in December 2025, once again allocated funds for a new season, setting aside €1.2 million for its production.
+On 14 September 2026, HRT confirmed that the season is scheduled to air from 31 October to 19 December 2026, comprising eight episodes.

 Reception

 The series was a rating success for HRT, becoming one of the network's most popular shows over the years.
 The premiere episode of the fourth season, broadcast in 2009, drew an audience of almost million viewers.

 The finale of the eleventh season, broadcast on 21 May 2023 on Nova TV, was watched by nearly 500,000 viewers which made up 38% of television viewers.